-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 In March, Sonos introduced a first of its kind sub-$500 speaker, the Era 300, which more successfully packages the Atmos experience into a single compact unit, equipped with a half-dozen drivers that direct sound left, right, forward and upward.

-Grammy-winning mixing and mastering engineer Emily Lazar, who helped test and fine-tune the Era 300, hopes it will be the start of tech companies bringing more viable Atmos options to market.
+Grammy-winning mixing and mastering engineer Emily Lazar, who helped test and fine tune the Era 300, hopes it will be the start of tech companies bringing more viable Atmos options to market.

 “No one who’s listened to Atmos in a properly tuned, beautiful-sounding studio can deny what it offers,” she said.
 “How now can we deliver that in a smaller package so everybody can afford it and have that same kind of experience is going to be key moving forward.”